FlowModelingControl/flowtorch/paper.md

 With `flowTorch`, we attempt to make analysis and modeling workflows accessible, streamlined, and transparent in several ways:

-- we provide Jupyter labs with start-to-end workflows, including short explanations for each step taken in the process; the notebooks' content varies from toy examples through common benchmark problems to the analysis of real turbulent flow data; the datasets used in the notebooks are also part of the library
+- we provide Jupyter notebooks with start-to-end workflows, including short explanations for each step taken in the process; the notebooks' content varies from toy examples through common benchmark problems to the analysis of real turbulent flow data; the datasets used in the notebooks are also part of the library
 - the library is modular and often wraps around other libraries to make them easier to use; a few lines of Python code are sufficient to implement